March 11, 2009

 The following week Jeffrey went on to win the MA State DIV 2 Championship and the NRHS team placed second overall.

-Jeffrey is taking LifePak Nano twice daily, along with additional Marine Omega supplements and Cordy Max (promotes healthy stamina).
+Jeffrey was taking LifePak Nano twice daily, along with additional Marine Omega supplements and Cordy Max (promotes healthy stamina).
 This has definitely made a huge difference in his life.
 It was a challenge to introduce a 17 year old to a daily regimen of supplements.
 But it would be even harder to try to take the supplements away from Jeffrey now.
-Now the whole family takes them...expensive...no way...we are saving so much money without all the extra doctor visits and prescription meds, not to mention the healthy lifestyle we enjoy on a daily basis.

 October 30, 2008